 Reflection from lessons learned

 Rack mini profiler is a performance tool and measures the performance with respect to the SQL queries, memory allocation and CPU time.
 Rack-Mini-Profiler gives you a constant reminder of how long each page takes to load.
 That helps you learn more about how your application is performing.
 You’ll build an intuitive sense of which pages are slow, and which ones are fast.
 You’ll start to notice when a page takes surprisingly long to render.
 And you can start fixing it right away, while it’s still on your mind.
 This helps in improving the performance of the application while developing it, rather than measuring the performance of the app at the end after development.
-This is similar to Agile methodology.

 GitStats: